anvilresearch/connect-docs/getting-started.md

 This command will prompt you for some essential information and choices about your deployment.

-With default options, this command will generate all the files you need to customize and run Anvil Connect, with or without Docker, Redis and nginx, depending on your prompt selections.
+With default options, `nv init` will generate all the files you need to customize and run Anvil Connect, with or without Docker, Redis and nginx, depending on your prompt selections.